The 15 jurors selected for the trial of Derek Chauvin

 He said he initially formed a somewhat negative opinion of Chauvin, saying it the duration of his restraint on Floyd was longer than necessary.
 He said Floyd’s death sparked discussions about racism at work, and he decided to read a book about the subject.

-He said he has a healthy respect for police and views Black Lives Matter somewhat favorably, but noted he believes some frustrations contributed to violent unrest in Minneapolis.
+He said he respects police and views Black Lives Matter somewhat favorably, but noted he believes some frustrations contributed to violent unrest in Minneapolis.
 He also said he understands that professional athletes who kneel during the national anthem are trying to start a dialogue on race, but “I would prefer if someone would express their beliefs in a different manner.”